 was named assistant wrestling coach at Cal Poly in August 2013.

-"In looking for an assistant coach this spring, we wanted to hire someone that not only was good on the mat but also someone that could relate well to our student-athletes and help us promote the Mustang Mission," third-year Mustang head coach Brendan Buckley said Thursday in announcing the hire.
+"In looking for an assistant coach, we wanted to hire someone that not only was good on the mat but also someone that could relate well to our student-athletes and help us promote the Mustang Mission," third-year Mustang head coach Brendan Buckley said in announcing the hire.

 "We feel strongly that we accomplished this in hiring Scotti Sentes," Buckley added.
-"He is a great technician and will be a terrific asset for returning NCAA qualifier Devon Lotito as well as all of our wrestlers."
+"He is a great technician and will be a terrific asset for all of our wrestlers."